kjolley/BIGSdb_documentation/data_analysis.rst

 .. image:: /images/data_analysis/locus_explorer2.png

 Select the alleles that you would like to include in the analysis.
-Variable length loci are limited to 200 sequences or fewer since these need to be aligned.
-Click 'Polymorphic sites'.
+Variable length loci are limited to 2000 sequences or fewer since these need to be aligned.
+Select 'Polymorphic Sites' in the Analysis selection and click 'Submit'.

 .. image:: /images/data_analysis/locus_explorer3.png